csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

 mixin, and when should we use `@extend`?</q>

-There’s an old rule of thumb which states that <q>mixins without arguments are bad</q>—that mixins which just duplicate code with no difference between each instance are nasty.
+There’s an old rule of thumb which states that <q>mixins without arguments are bad</q> — that mixins which just duplicate code with no difference between each instance are nasty.
 The truth is that the answer is a lot more nuanced than that.

 Let’s take a look.